Benefits of Sunlight: How To Get More No Matter Where You Live!

 Metabolic Syndrome and Hypertension

-In addition, inadequate vitamin D levels are associated with increased cardiovascular disease and diabetes along with high blood pressure, dyslipidemia, and insulin resistance.
+In addition, inadequate vitamin D levels are associated with increased cardiovascular disease and diabetes, high blood pressure, dyslipidemia, and insulin resistance.

 Certain Cancers